David-Vandensteen/boxlib/README.md

 ***
 ### - MIDIControllerStore
-That manages MIDI controller values.
+This class manages MIDI controller values.
-It has methods for getting, setting, and resetting the values of the controllers.
+It provides a way to store and retrieve MIDI controller values for different channels.
+The class uses a private Map to cache the controller values.
+`getInstance` is provided to retrieve a singleton.

 ```javascript
 const store = MIDIControllerStore.getInstance();